 3.7 32 Layers PCB

-32 layers PCB is one of the most advanced multilevel PCB that you can find.
+Thirty-two layers PCB is one of the most advanced multilevel PCB that you can find.
 In this PCB, 32 layers are bonded together to provide the functionality of a single PCB.
-Manufacturing 32 layers PCBs require high precision and use of advanced manufacturing methods.
-You cannot manufacture 32 layers PCB using standard PCB etching methods.
+Manufacturing 32 layers PCBs require high precision and the use of advanced manufacturing methods.
+You cannot manufacture 32 layers of PCB using standard PCB etching methods.

-32 layers PCB is required to embed all necessary system electronics in a compact PCB.
-The layers in between the stack-up can also be made to accommodate components assembly though it is limited to top and bottom layers generally.
+Thirty-two layers of PCB are required to embed all necessary system electronics in a compact PCB.
+The layers in between the stack-up can also be made to accommodate components assembly though it is limited to the top and bottom layers generally.

 Double layer PCBs have used building blocks of any multilayer PCB.
 Here 32 double layers are sandwiched together with an insulating material such as fiber epoxy called the prepreg.
 You will also need advanced machines to handle the intricate design of the 32 layers PCB.

-Multi-layer PCBs are used in a wide range of professional and commercial electronic devices such as computers and military devices.
-The PCBs offer high capacity, high speed and high functionality coming in a compact size.
-Devices are becoming smaller by the day, and single and double layer PCBs are not adequate to match the high-density requirements.
+Multi-layer PCBs are used in various professional and commercial electronic devices such as computers and military apparatus.
+The PCBs offer high capacity, high speed, and increased functionality, coming in a compact size.
+Devices are becoming smaller by the day, and single and double-layer PCBs are not adequate to match the high-density requirements.

-Now that you have the idea about the most common forms of PCB layers, next let us move on to multilayer pool.
+Now that you know the most common forms of PCB layers next let us move to the multilayer pool.

 4.1 Create a Schematic

 Now browse the toolbar and use the necessary tools to replicate your handmade schematic.
 You can add components to the working area and create your design.
-The components can be moved or rotated to make a comprehensible schematic drawing.
+The details can be moved or rotated to make an understandable schematic drawing.